 Temperature: Average room temperatures 70-75°F/21-24°C. High heat may cause its leaves to collapse.
 It's a good idea to keep your plant away from entryways and heat/AC vents.

 Soil: Peat moss based potting mix with added perlite or horticultural sand for faster drainage.

 Fertilizer: Feed every 2 weeks with a high-potassium liquid or other water-soluble fertilizer -- diluted by half -- while plant is growing.

 Propagation: Seeds.
-Sow sensitive plant seed in early spring.
+Sow Mimosa pudica seed in early spring.
 The seed coatings are tough and need scarification to help germinate.
 Use a sharp knife to (gently) nick the seed coating to expose the white inside of the seed.
 Barely cover the seeds with potting mix.
 Keep the medium moist and warm.
 You may want to use a seedling heat mat, if needed, to maintain a constant 70°F/21°C temperature.
 Seeds should germinate in about a week.